1 large butternut squash (about 1.2kg), peeled and halved lengthways

 - Place the squash into a large bowl.
 Gently stir through the spinach and season with salt and pepper.
 Set aside to cool.

-- Squeeze the garlic cloves out of their skins into a bowl and mash together with the ricotta, Parmesan, sage and some salt and black pepper.
-Stir in the egg and yolk, then add the ricotta mixture to the squash and spinach and stir gently to combine.
+- Squeeze the garlic cloves out of their skins into a bowl and mash together with the crème fraiche, Parmesan, sage and some salt and black pepper.
+Stir in the egg and yolk, then add the crème fraiche mixture to the squash and spinach and stir gently to combine well.

 - Spoon into four individual gratin dishes.
 Top with some extra Parmesan, then bake for 20-25 minutes until golden.
-Allow to rest for 4-5 minutes, then serve.
+Serve immediately.